Art&Craft

 Kumiko models

-There are over 100 original designs made by this method, but the actual number of designs is much higher because, over time, other designs have been created by combining the original ones.
+There are over 100 original designs made using this method, but the actual number of designs is much higher because, over time, other designs have been created by combining the original ones.
 Sometimes over 100,000 pieces of wood can be used to make the delicate patterns.

 kumiko